yogitasingla93/chatbot/readme.md

 ⚙️ Implementation Details
-✅ React with TypeScript for type safety & scalability ✅ Zustand for state management (lightweight & efficient) ✅ OpenAI API for AI-generated responses
+✅ React with TypeScript for type safety & scalability ✅ Zustand for state management (lightweight & efficient) ✅ Gemini API for AI-generated responses
 ✅ Browser API for Speech Recognition
 ✅ TailwindCSS for a clean & responsive UI
 ✅ Docker for easy deployment & scaling